-A Sensory Room is a specially designed room which combines a range of stimuli to help individuals develop and engage their senses.
+A sensory room is a specially designed room which combines a range of stimuli to help individuals develop and engage their senses.
 These can include lights, colours, sounds, sensory soft play objects, aromas all within a safe environment that allows the person using it to explore and interact without risk.

-Sensory Rooms can help those who have learning difficulties, developmental disabilities or sensory impairments learn to interact with the world around them, but in a safe environment that builds up their confidence and their ability.
+Sensory rooms can help those who have learning difficulties, developmental disabilities or sensory impairments learn to interact with the world around them, but in a safe environment that builds up their confidence and their ability.
 The user gets an unrestrained non-threatening space where they can explore at their own leisure.
 This freedom lets their teacher, therapist or carer see what calms them, rouses them and what they like or don’t.

-Benefits of a Sensory Room
+Benefits of a sensory room

 There are a whole host of benefits of a sensory room for those who require them, some of these include:

 Sensory rooms can help develop users’ visual processing abilities as well as their fine and gross motor skills, facilitating day-to-day living.